Co-author: Michelle Norton

 - Snacks for the beach: For a taste of home, pop a pack of muesli bars into the top of your check-in luggage.
 Most countries’ Customs and Quarantine don’t have a problem with individually-wrapped muesli bars, but you should always check when it comes to bringing food.
 On the beach, buy “safe” fruits (fruits not washed in water, e.g. bananas) and support the locals.

 - Reusable water bottle: You’re splashing around in water but the sun and the salt dehydrate you faster, so come prepared.
 An aluminium or stainless steel water bottle will keep the water cool and tasting nice, and it will leak less than a plastic bottle.
 Be sure to refill with bought water.
 Many countries don’t have the same filtration systems for their water, so don’t just refill it from the tap unless you want “Bali belly”.
-We know it goes against the grain to pay for water, but bottled water is much cheaper overseas!
+We know it goes against the grain to pay for water, but, trust us, this is not something you want to risk.

 - Ear plugs: If you’re not used to sleeping by the ocean – and you don’t find it as hypnotic as everyone says it is – these will be your best friend at night.